ttsugriy/udacity_nd209_project_4/README.md

-A ROS simulation of a 2-wheel robot equipped with a camera and a LiDAR that can chase a white ball if it's in its view.
-Project consists of 2 catkin packages:
+A ROS simulation of a 2-wheel robot equipped with a camera and a LiDAR that is localizing its position using AMCL.
  - `my_robot` - contains models and their assets
- - `ball_chaser` - contains code for
-   - `drive_bot` node that provides a service for moving robot around
-   - `process_image` node that processes camera images, identifies white ball and sends commands to `drive_bot` to move towards it

 In order to run the simulation, you need to setup catkin workspace:
 ```bash